-Our 2017 Camping Operations include:
+Our 2018 Camping Operations include:

 - 1. Winter Staff Teams

 - a.
 East (e.g. Camp Woolsey)

 - b.
-West (e.g. Camp Wyoka)
+West (e.g. Camp Ma Kee Wa and Bonita Glen)

 - 2. Spring Staff (Activity Facilitators)

 - a.
 East (e.g. Camp Adelaide)

 - b.
-West (e.g. Camp Ma-Kee-Wa)
+West (e.g. Camp Ma-Kee-Wa and Wyoka)

 - 3. Summer Overnight Camps

 - a.
 Camp Adelaide/Wyoka (Wyoka in July and Adelaide in August)

 - b.
-Camp Ma-Kee-Wa
+Camp Woolsey (July and August)

 - c.
-Camp Woolsey

-- d.
-Doe Lake Girl Guide Camp
+Doe Lake Girl Guide Camp (July and August)

 - 4. Summer Day Camps

 - a.
-Mississauga Girl Guide Centre

-- b.
-Camp Woolsey
+Camp Woolsey (July and August)

+- 5. Fall Staff (Activity Facilitators) TBA

 All of these camps are owned by Girl Guides of Canada-Guides du Canada and operated by Ontario Council within the standards of that Council.
-Many of the Summer Overnight Camps are also accredited members of the Ontario Camps Association and operate within the standards of that Association.
+All of the Summer Overnight Camps are also accredited members of the Ontario Camps Association and operate within the standards of that Association.